 I began with user interviews about the problem space to empathize with potential users and develop a scope for my problem statement.
 From there, I did research on current product solutions, and began to sketch my own solution ideas.
 After settling on a direction, I continued to refine my solutions into higher fidelity wireframes and prototypes, making sure to get feedback between each iteration.

-To begin my exploration, I interviewed five participants, asking them questions about how they manage their tasks.
+To begin my exploration, I conducted five user interviews, asking them questions about how they manage their tasks.
 This step was vital in helping me empathize with my potential userbase.
 As this project had an accelerated schedule, interviews were a resourceful way to get rich qualitative insights.

 The primary objective of these user interviews were to understand: